CT075/hotc/src/README.md

-# HOT Compilation, Spring 2020
+# 15-417 HOT Compilation, Spring 2020

+- Professor: Karl Crary
+- Scribe: Cameron Wong
+- Carnegie Mellon University

-Joining a grand tradition, I'm going to attempt to typeset the lecture notes, and will likely inevitably fail and give up halfway through.
-Good luck!
+Joining a grand tradition, I'm going to attempt and inevitably fail at typesetting the notes for this class.
+Any mistakes are mine and are numerous.

+I will do my best to keep my personal comments restricted to the remarks.
+Any mistakes are mine.
+These notes will include no more SML code than was presented in lecture.